ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 Joining a conference via an external URL is possible.
 The link could be rendered to the user, requiring a click.
-Alternatively the URL could be rendered the disposition could be specified as `session` which could be processed differently by the client (for example, alerting the user or presenting a dialog box).
+Alternatively the URL could be in an ExternalPart with a disposition of `session`, which could be processed differently by the client (for example, alerting the user or presenting a dialog box).
 Further discussion of calling and conferencing functionality is out-of-scope